NHAS/reverse_ssh/README.md

 # Reverse SSH

-Ever wanted to use SSH to talk to your reverse shells?
+Ever wanted to use SSH for reverse shells?
 Well now you can.

-Essentially works like any reverse shell catcher thing.
-You, the human client connect to the reverse shell catcher with ssh, and then select which remote host you want to connect to.
+The reverse ssh server lets you catch multiple reverse shells, using the fully statically compiled reverse shell binary.

 ```
                     +----------------+                 +---------+